adityachaudhari24/aws-solutions-architect-associate-notes/README.md

   - Snowball Edge: Use for 10TB - 80TB per device (think laptop-sized)
   - Snowball: Legacy device, replaced by Snowball Edge (no longer recommended)
   - Snowmobile: Use for 100PB+ (think shipping container, literally a truck)

+- There are no S3 data transfer charges when data is transferred in from the internet.
+Also with S3TA, you pay only for transfers that are accelerated.
+- Cost of test file storage on Amazon S3 Standard < Cost of test file storage on Amazon EFS < Cost of test file storage on Amazon EBS